trustedlogin/vendor/README.md

 Do not install in a directory that includes a space in the path, for example, one under "Local Sites".
 That will cause issues with wp.js.

+IMPORTANT: You must use PHP 7.4 and composer 2.2+ when running composer.
+The wp.js script runs composer in Docker with the right versions.

 - Git clone:
     - `git clone git@github.com:trustedlogin/vendor.git`
 - Install javascript dependencies